Planning a trip to Sri Lanka in 2023 or 2024? Read this first!

 It almost pains me that this article is necessary these days, but I am constantly being asked “is Sri Lanka safe?” and “you’re bringing your baby to Sri Lanka?
 Really?”

-It is my hope that with time this guide on Sri Lanka travel safety becomes obsolete, but I am fully cognizant of the reasons for any hesitations in planning a trip to Sri Lanka in 2023.
+It is my hope that with time this guide on Sri Lanka travel safety becomes obsolete, but I am fully cognizant of the reasons for any hesitations in planning a trip to Sri Lanka in 2023 or even 2024.

 After all, we were plagued by the same concerns when we saw the international news headlines about 12-hour long power cuts, police road blocks and a lack of medication and food in Sri Lanka in mid-2022.
 Coupled with the protests in Colombo over the spiraling economic crisis, we eventually decided to postpone our summer trip to Sri Lanka in 2022.

 Fast forward a few months later to October 2022, the conversation about Sri Lanka travel safety took a huge turn and is already significantly different.
 We have since traveled back to our beautiful island home on the south coast in October 2022, and again in January, April, June and October of 2023.
 I’m very happy to share some first-hand experiences to help you decide whether visiting Sri Lanka is safe and a good idea for you.

 Trust me when I say that the situation in Sri Lanka, although fluid and far from being resolved, is much improved.
 As a tourist, visiting Sri Lanka now is likely to pose certain travel inconveniences but your personal safety is unlikely to be in jeopardy as a result of the political situation if you are simply planning an island getaway in some of Sri Lanka’s best tourist destinations.

 First of all, let me preface this guide with this statement: we all have a very different comfort level when it comes to travel safety, and slightly different definitions of whether a destination is safe to visit or not.